This post may contain affiliate links. Please read our disclosure policy.

 This Tropical Smoothie recipe is a cool and creamy smoothie drink filled with tropical flavors.
 Loaded with protein and so easy to make.
 Perfect as a breakfast meal replacement or a refreshing drink in between meals.

-This easy protein smoothie makes you feel like you are at a tropical island with its cool and refreshing flavor.
-Healthy and loaded with flavor and a huge boost of vitamin C to give your immune system a nice boost.
-It is made with mango, pineapple, banana, coconut milk, and some whey protein.
+This tropical smoothie is easy to make and makes you feel like you are at a tropical island with its cool and refreshing flavor.
+Made with mango, pineapple, banana, coconut milk, and some whey protein.
 The protein is optional for those who prefer not to add it, but a nice addition for those who are looking to increase their protein intake.
-This Tropical Smoothie recipe makes for a nice post-workout drink.

 • Place the pineapple juice, protein powder, coconut milk, banana, mango, and pineapple in a blender; blend until completely smooth.